rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 dnf -y install postfix postfix-mysql
 ```

-After installing Postfix, the following files need to be know:
+After installing Postfix, the following files need to be known:

 * `/etc/postfix/main.cf`: The main and most important configuration file
 * `/etc/postfix/master.cf`: Used to set runtime parameters for each component.
 In general, no changes are required, except when performance optimization is required.